PatrickF1/fzf.fish/README.md

 ### Customize key bindings

 `fzf.fish` includes a convenient wrapper for configuring its key bindings.
-It's flexible, has a short learning curve, and is thoroughly documented.
+It comes with command completions and is thoroughly documented.
 See

 ```fish
 fzf_configure_bindings --help